 Figure 2.
-Mapping of potential procurement routes for scenario 1 when public organisations equip a new server room or build a new Enterprise data centre.
+Mapping of potential procurement routes for scenario 1 when public organisations equip a new server room or build a new or start a new IT project for server rooms and Enterprise and Colocation data centres.
 In orange the procured product or service.
 In green those activities controlled by the procurer.